From frozen to fabulous

 If you’re driving, do the same thing, wrapping them tightly with their icepacks in your cooler.
 They’re OK out up to 18 hours but get them into the freezer as soon as you can at the other end.
 Baking time and temp may vary if you’re closer to sea level.
 Our croissants were born in Calgary but our customers have brought them to Lethbridge, Edmonton, Vancouver, Victoria, Comox, Campbell River, Okanagan, Ottawa, Toronto, Montreal, Halifax, even overseas to France and Australia!
 All lovingly taken by our pastrylovers in their luggage; isn’t that adorable?
 We love to travel but for Pierre’s sake, our pastries have been way more places than us!

 The venture was born from the idea of the “Romance of France” and the desire to share the “simple pleasures” of the way pastries used to taste when Pascal was growing up.
 Our personal and professional value of stepping lightly on the earth is reflected in the medium of take and bake pastries with no food waste at day’s end.
 Because our frozen croissants and other pastries are smaller in their frozen state, we are able to use less packaging.
-(Our only waste are eggshells from making brioche and paper hand towels which are biodegradable.)
 The search has been ongoing from day one for a more eco-friendly alternative to our recyclable plastic packaging (one alternative we discovered had a minimum $1 million order!)
 If you are or know someone who is producing a greener option packaging that can withstand frozen temperatures available in smaller quantities, talk to us!

 What makes us different?
 You.